369 Method

 The 369 method follows a five-step process from choosing your intention to completing a full 21-day cycle.
 Each step matters — skipping the preparation or rushing the writing undermines the neurological mechanism that makes it work.

+1. Choose one specific intention.
 Not three intentions.
 Not a vague wish.
 One clear, specific goal.
 "I manifest a $5,000 raise before September" is specific.
 "I want more money" is too vague for your reticular activating system to target.
+If you're unsure which intention to start with, the Manifestation Style Quiz helps identify where your energy is most aligned.

+2. Convert your intention into a present-tense affirmation.
 Write it as if it's already true.
 Present tense.
 First person.
 Emotionally charged.
 See the affirmation writing section below for the complete formula.

+3. Morning — write it 3 times.
 Within 20 minutes of waking, before checking your phone or email, open your journal and write your affirmation by hand 3 times.
 Slowly.
 Feel the words as you write them.
-Don't rush through it to check a box — the emotional engagement during writing is what activates the encoding.
+Don't rush through it to check a box.

+4. Afternoon — write it 6 times.
 Between 12pm and 3pm, write your affirmation 6 times.
 This session often feels more automatic than the morning — that's good.
-Your conscious mind is occupied with the day's tasks, which means the affirmation is sliding past your critical filter and reaching your subconscious more directly.
+Your conscious mind is occupied, meaning the affirmation slides past your critical filter.

+5. Evening — write it 9 times.
 Within 30 minutes of bedtime, write your affirmation 9 times.
 This is the most important session.
 Your brain is preparing for theta state.
-The last inputs before sleep become the dominant instructions your subconscious processes overnight.
 After the ninth repetition, close your journal, close your eyes, and visualize the affirmation as already real for 30-60 seconds before falling asleep.

 Repeat daily for 21-45 days without skipping.

 Ready to start right now?
 Try the interactive journal below — it guides you through each session and tracks your streak.
+For the broader daily practice the 369 method sits inside, see how to journal for manifestation.

 If the tool isn't loading, visit /tools/369-journal directly.